adl5423/shrimpl-language/README.md

    cargo install shrimpl
    ```

-   Alternatively, you can build the interpreter from source in this repository using:
+   Alternatively, build the interpreter from source in this repository:

    ```bash
    cargo build --release